byu-cs329/hw2-specification-blackbox/README.md

       assert(c);
       ```

-      The assertions make clear which value fails.
-You can also have situations in which the multiple assertions make sense together because they prove a property.
+  * Group assertions in meaningful ways.
 For example, imagine that the goal is to prove that two queues have the same values with the exception of the last value.
-A solution can factor the two assertion into a single method as follows.
+A solution can factor the two assertion into a single method as follows:

       ```java
       @Test